-Larry receives numerous questions regarding college admissions from applicants and their families.
-This week he answers a question about test scores reported by colleges in the mid 50% range.
+Larry receives numerous questions about college admissions from applicants and their families.
+This week he responds to a timely question about an admissions deferral.